-Fiscal 2017 was a Transformative Year for G-III
+Fiscal 2017 and fiscal 2018 have been transformative years for G-III.

 Our business is oriented around the five global power brands that form the core of our portfolio.
-In addition to our long-term relationship with the Calvin Klein brand, the foundation for the growth of our other power brands, DKNY, Donna Karan, Tommy Hilfiger and Karl Lagerfeld, was solidified during the past fiscal year:
+In addition to our long-term relationship with the Calvin Klein brand, the foundation for the growth of our other power brands, DKNY, Donna Karan, Tommy Hilfiger and Karl Lagerfeld Paris, was solidified during fiscal 2017 and fiscal 2018:

-In December 2016, we acquired Donna Karan, which we believe owns some of the world's most iconic and recognizable power brands, including DKNY, Donna Karan and DKNY Jeans.
-The acquisition of Donna Karan fits squarely into our strategy to diversify and expand our business.
-We intend to focus on the expansion of the DKNY brand, while also re-establishing DKNY Jeans, Donna Karan and other associated brands.
+- DKNY/Donna Karan: In December 2016, we acquired DKI which owns DKNY and Donna Karan, two of the world's most iconic and recognizable power brands.
+The acquisition of DKI fits directly into our strategy to diversify and expand our business and to increase our ownership of brands.
+We intend to focus on the expansion of the DKNY brand, while also re-establishing Donna Karan and other associated brands.
 We believe that we can also capitalize on significant, untapped global licensing potential in a number of men's categories, as well as in home and jewelry.
-We believe that our strong track record of driving organic growth, identifying and integrating acquisitions and developing talent throughout the organization makes the potential of the Donna Karan brand especially appealing.
-While this acquisition negatively impacted our results of operations in fiscal 2017 and is expected to negatively impact our results of operations in fiscal 2018, we believe this acquisition provides us with ownership of powerful brands and will become accretive by fiscal 2019;
+We plan to leverage our demonstrated ability to drive organic growth, identify and integrate acquisitions and develop talent throughout the organization to maximize the potential of the DKNY and Donna Karan brands. - Subsequent Developments with Respect to DKNY/Donna Karan: In March 2017, we entered into an agreement with Macy's under which Macy's serves, since February 2018, as the exclusive U.S.